Interaction-aware Kalman Neural Networks for Trajectory Prediction: Experiments

 We evaluate our approach IaKNN on two public datasets, namely US Highway 101 (US-101) and Interstate 80 (I-80) of the NGSIM program.
 Each dataset contains $(x, y)$-coordinates of vehicle trajectories in a real highway traffic with 10Hz sampling frequency over a 45-min time span.
 The 45-min dataset consists of three 15-min segments of mild, moderate and congested traffic conditions.
 We follow the experimental settings that were proposed by existing studies \cite{deo2018multi,deo2018convolutional} and combine US-101 and I-80 into one dataset.
 As a result, the dataset involves 100,000 frames of raw data.

 We construct the multi-agent training traffic scene in the following construction procedure.
 Firstly, we align the raw data by its timestamps.
 Secondly, we form a multi-agent traffic scene by picking one host vehicle and including five closest vehicles on its traffic lane or two adjacent traffic lanes.
 Finally, we set the window size for extraction as 7 seconds to generate the training scenes.
+We will explain the setting of window size in the next section.